minetest/minetest/doc/world_format.md

   to indicate if direct sunlight spreading is finished.

 * Example: if the block at `(0, 0, 0)` has `lighting_complete = 0b1111111111111110`,
-  then Minetest will correct lighting in the day light bank when the block at `(1, 0, 0)` is also loaded.
+  Minetest will correct lighting in the day light bank when the block at `(1, 0, 0)` is also loaded.

 Timestamp and node ID mappings were introduced in map format version 29.